-Charlesha McRoy joined the CLCLT in July of 2020 and serves as Administrative Coordinator overseeing office administrative duties, intaking applications, financial calculations, Financial record keeping.
-Prior to coming to CLCLT Charlesha spent 7 years working for a Nonprofit Organization and has a strong business administration background in surgical medical field.
+Charlesha McRoy joined City of lakes Community Land Trust in July of 2020 and serves as Administrative Coordinator overseeing office administrative duties, intaking applications, MN state notary, financial calculations, financial record keeping, property development, and rehabs.
+Prior to coming to CLCLT Charlesha spent 7 years working for a Non-profit Organization and has a strong business administration background in surgical medical field.
 Charlesha also is a graduate from Metropolitan State University (St.Paul) holding a Bachelor Degree in Business Administration and two Minors of Entrepreneurship and Organizational Communications.
 Charlesha values are Leading with a positive professional attitude, Humility, teamwork, good work ethic, and continuous learning.
-Charlesha was born and raised in the Minneapolis area and now resides in North Minneapolis.
+Charlesha was born and raised in Minneapolis area, now resides in North Mpls.

 Staci Horwitz joined the CLCLT in March of 2006 and serves currently as the Operations Director overseeing homeownership programming as well as the organization's property development projects.
 Prior to her work with the CLCLT, Staci served as president of a small software technology firm, grant writing consultant, youth specialist, and medical sales consultant.